Q&A: Evolution, Creationism and Intelligent Design

 - Does information theory refute evolution?

-- Have intelligent design writers uncovered significant technical issues that draw into question the established theories of geology and evolution?
+- Have intelligent design writers uncovered significant technical issues for geology and evolution?

 - Can evolution generate truly novel biological features?